gsehwal/vuepress-toc/docs/README.md

 features:
 - title: Markdown Editing
   details: VuePress works with markdown-it.
-- title: Asset Management
-  details: Easily upload images to your repo with an uploader
 - title: Powerful Deployments
   details: Leverage the power of netlify and VuePress to deploy statically
 footer: MIT Licensed | Copyright © 2018-present